Sui Verifier: Internal Constraint

 public native fun emit<T: copy + drop>(event: T);

-Here’s a correct call to emit.
-The type A is defined inside the module exercise_internal, so it’s internal and valid:
+Here is a correct call to emit.
+The type A is defined in the same module that makes the call, so the constraint is satisfied:

 module book::exercise_internal;